jitsi/jidesha/README.md

 ### Test the Extension

+Build this extension:

+    npm install
+    npm run build

 Go to "brave://extensions",
 enable Developer Mode,
 click on "Load unpacked",
-navigate to the directory containing `manifest.json`, and click on 'Select`.
+navigate to the `dist` directory created by `npm run build`. and click on 'Select`.

 Now go to [Google Calendar](https://calendar.google.com/) and start the creation process for an appointment.